Modal Realism

 The sympathetic overload concern is that the modal realist has to believe that every possible crime is actually committed, that every possible disaster actually befalls someone.
 Assuming that you care about all of these misfortunes, you will find your sense of sympathy overwhelmed.

 Lewis’s response, which I endorse, is that our preferences generally don’t have unrestricted scope.
 When I wish that people should treat each other kindly, I mean to restrict my wish to actual people.
 I want good things to happen at the world where I am, not just for them to happen somewhere out in logical space.
 I don’t think human moral psychology fully rules out unrestricted preferences, but Lewis is right that there would be something “idle” about them.
 “The character of the totality of all the worlds is not a contingent matter.”
 You might as well have a preference that the thousandth digit of π be three.
-(5)It isn’t, by the way.
+(4)It isn’t, by the way.
 It is not now possible, nor was it ever possible for any event to satisfy your preference.
 There’s no way you can act on your preference either.

 I’m not sure Lewis says enough about the sympathetic overload issue.
 He just states that he sees no reason to bemoan the evils of other worlds, which is quite plauible on a consequentialist view—see the point about idleness above.
 But you might also think that sympathy and mourning is just the appropriate response to evils no matter whom they befall and where.
-(6)For example, many people think it’s appropriate to pray for those suffering hardship while not thinking that prayer is efficacious to relieve this suffering.
+(5)For example, many people think it’s appropriate to pray for those suffering hardship while not thinking that prayer is efficacious to relieve this suffering.
 If someone holds this value, don’t they have a genuine reason to bemoan merely possible atrocities?

 §2.8 is about the incredulous stare.
 How badly does MR really offend against common sense?
 Lewis imagines asking a “spokesman for common sense” (1) whether there exist infinitely many donkeys and (2) whether there actually exist infinitely many donkeys.
 MR says that the answer to (1) is yes, and the answer to (2) is no, at least assuming the actual universe is finite.
 On the other hand, the spokesman will find these questions quite confusing and fail to see an important difference between them.
 Point taken.
 MR is drawing a distinction between the real and the actual, a distinction that common sense just doesn’t observe.
-It’s not that the man in the street confidently believes real implies actual.
-Rather, he vaguely assumes the two concepts are synonymous, and thus sees no need to form an explicit belief about their logical relationship.
+It’s not that the man in the street staunchly believes real implies actual.
+Rather, he vaguely assumes the two concepts are synonymous, and thus sees no need to form an explicit opinion about their logical relationship.

 Ch 3: Ersatzisms

-New idea: all that the modal logician really needs to ground their machinery is a sufficiently rich collection of consistent sets of facts.
-Then $\Diamond$ means that the following sentence is true relative to at least one set in the collection, and $\Box$ means it’s true relative to all such sets.
+means it’s true relative to all such sets.
 Now, a possible world certainly defines a consistent set of facts, but there are other more ontologically conservative ways to get the job done.
 What if instead of positing that there are infinitely many equally real territories, we just posit infinitely many maps?

 What kind of maps?
 They could be literal scale maps, leading to the view Lewis calls “pictorial ersatzism”.
 They could be long novels written in a semi-idealized language.
 This is Richard Jeffrey’s proposal, and Lewis calls is “linguistic ersatzism.”
-(7)Yes, the same Jeffrey who proved the Representation Theorem—in the same book no less.
+(6)Yes, the same Jeffrey who proved the Representation Theorem—in the same book no less.
 The maps could also be some other kind of underspecified representiational medium (magical ersatzism, Lewis’s disparaging catch-all).

 Reactions #